AYOOBBHAT/school/CLOUDFLARE_DEPLOYMENT.md

 3. Builds the Vite project
 4. Outputs to `apps/web/dist`

-### Monorepo Considerations
+### Turbo Repo Considerations
-Since this is a monorepo, the build command includes `cd apps/web` to ensure we're in the correct directory.
-Cloudflare Pages will:
+Since this is a **Turbo monorepo** with pnpm workspaces, the build command leverages Turbo's build system:

-1. Install dependencies at the root (for workspace packages)
+1. **Install dependencies at the root** (`pnpm install`) - This links all workspace packages (@school/utils, @school/ui, @school/types, etc.)
-2. Run the build command in the web app directory
+2. **Build using Turbo** (`pnpm --filter web build` or `pnpm turbo run build --filter=web`) - Turbo automatically:
+   - Builds dependencies in the correct order
+   - Only builds what's needed (the `web` app and its dependencies)
+   - Handles the dependency graph efficiently

+**Why use Turbo?**
+- Turbo understands your monorepo structure and builds dependencies automatically
+- It's faster and more efficient than manually building each package
+- The `--filter=web` flag ensures only the web app and its dependencies are built

+**Important**: The workspace packages (@school/utils, @school/ui, @school/types) are local packages, not published to npm.
+They must be installed from the root to be properly linked.

 ## Troubleshooting

 ### Build Fails

+#### "Package not found" or "404" errors for @school/* packages
+- **Solution**: Make sure the build command starts with `pnpm install` at the root
+- The build command should be: `pnpm install && pnpm --filter web build`
+- This ensures workspace packages are linked before building
+- Make sure `pnpm-workspace.yaml` exists in the root directory

+#### Other build failures
 - Check that all workspace dependencies are properly linked
 - Verify environment variables are set correctly
 - Check build logs in Cloudflare dashboard for specific errors
+- Ensure you're using the correct Node.js version (Cloudflare Pages uses Node.js 18+ by default)

 ### Routes Not Working
 - Ensure `_redirects` file is in the `public` folder (it will be copied to `dist`)